WMD-group/Solar_oxides_data/README.md

 #### Data

-The required data can be downloaded separately from XXXX and should be placed into this directory as a folder called `data`.
+The required data can be downloaded separately [here](https://zenodo.org/record/2600285#.XJKBzs_7RBw) and should be untarred directly into this directory, creating a sub-directory named `data`.
 For the first notebook, a database is also required from [the CMR](https://cmr.fysik.dtu.dk/mp_gllbsc/mp_gllbsc.html#mp-gllbsc).

 ### Dependencies